DIY Outdoor Buffet

 There we go! much better!

-I used 4x4’s for the legs, and 2x4’s for the horizontal braces.
+I used 4x4s for the legs and 2x4s for the horizontal braces.
 For a temporary hold, I have a fence board screwed from front to back to keep everything held up.
-I started the build on this porch to make sure that everything was level and squared.
+I started the build on this porch to ensure everything was level and squared.

-This is the bare bones of the base of my furniture project.
-The stained boards I showed you at the beginning of this post were only 36” long, so I had to get creative on adding them.
+These are the bare bones of my furniture project’s base.
+The stained boards I showed you at the beginning of this post were only 36” long, so I had to get creative in adding them.

 While I was cutting more stained boards, it started pouring rain.
-I had to quickly gather all the boards, put the large saw away in the garage, and drag this monster to the carport.
+I had to gather all the boards quickly, put the large saw away in the garage, and drag this monster to the carport.
 It rained a lot for a long time.

-After getting most of the boards cut, I started attaching the boards along the side of the outdoor buffet.
+After cutting most of the boards, I started attaching them to the side of the outdoor buffet.

 The carport is very uneven.
-I had to use some boards to try to level it out while attaching the windows—that’s why there are boards scattered everywhere.
-I used sewing cabinet hinges for the windows/doors.
-For the inside shelves I used some reclaimed wood fencing that simply rests on the side braces.
+I had to use some boards to try to level it out while attaching the windows, which is why there are boards scattered everywhere.
+I used sewing cabinet hinges for the windows and doors.
+For the inside shelves, I used some reclaimed wood fencing that simply rests on the side braces.

-I finally ended up laying the diy outdoor buffet on it’s back and spread some soapy water on the paint and let it soak before scraping it over and over again.
-It seriously took me hours to get all of that paint off of the glass.
+I finally ended up laying the DIY outdoor buffet on its back, spreading soapy water on the paint, and letting it soak before scraping it over and over again.
+It took me hours to get all that paint off the glass.

 Here is the diy outdoor buffet grilling station in use.
 My friend Leann said it’s so handy because she usually has food balanced on a step, the deck railing, and the small side table on the grill.